MadhumithaSridhara/QuickMatch/index.md

 ### Platform choice

 ### Schedule
-* Week 1: Understand NFA
+* Week 1: Understand Thompson's NFA algorithm for regex matching
-    * *What we should do*:
+    * *What we should do*: We plan to use the starter code provided in Russ Cox's website [2] and understand how the sequential implementation works.
+We will also find sample input files which can serve as benchmarks for performance.
     * *What we actually did*:
 * Week 2: Sequential implementation in openCL
+    * *What we should do*: We will port the code to OpenCL and run the sequential version of the code on the GPU.
+This step will also help us figure out how the input and output transfers will need to be done.
+    * *What we actually did*:
-- Coarse grained parallel implementation by dividing dataset into N partitions
+* Week 3: Coarse grained parallel implementation
+    * *What we should do*: Implement a naive parallel algorithm which breaks up the input data set into N partitions and each of the N processing elements in the GPU will work on one partition of the dataset.
+This step will help us understand the dependences and communication needed in this project.
+    * *What we actually did*:
-- Fine grained parallel implementation by breaking up lines
+* Week 4: Fine grained parallel implementation
+    * *What we should do*: This week we will use SIMD to get better performance on QuickMatch
+    * *What we actually did*:
-- Fine tuning/ prepare presentation
+* Week 5: Fine tuning/ prepare presentation
+    * *What we should do*: Run benchmarks, collect results and look for scopes for improvement.
+Also prepare for the final demo and presentation.
+This week will also serve as a buffer in case any of the steps take longer than expected.
+    * *What we actually did*:

 ### References
 1. Thompson, Ken.
 "Programming techniques: Regular expression search algorithm."
 Communications of the ACM 11.6 (1968): 419-422.